Ghurtchu/scURLa/README.md

 ----------------------------
 > run GET https://reqres.in.api/users => returns the available users

-> run GET https://reqres.in.api/users -o $ {HOME_DIR} / data.json => saves the result in the data.json file, otherwise saves in ${HOME_DIR}/data.txt by default, if path is not specified.
+> run GET https://reqres.in.api/users -o $user_dir/data.json => saves the result in the data.json file, otherwise saves in ${HOME_DIR}/data.txt by default, if path is not specified.

 POST request
 ----------------------------